aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-regexp-match-indices

-This proposal has provided additional information about the start and end indices of captured substrings relative to the start of the input string, when specifying RegExp with `d` notation.
+This proposal has provided additional information about the start and end indices of captured substrings relative to the start of the input string when specifying RegExp with `d` notation.

 ```js
 const {indices} = /a+(?<Z>z)?/d.exec('xaaaz');